 7. Basecamp

 Basecamp takes a minimalist approach to project management, prioritizing simplicity and reducing administrative overhead.
-Unlike feature-heavy tools, Basecamp deliberately limits customization to help teams focus on work rather than tool configuration.
-It’s particularly effective for teams looking to reduce meeting overload and improve asynchronous communication.
+Unlike feature-heavy tools, Basecamp deliberately limits features and customization to help teams focus on work rather than tool configuration.
+It’s especially helpful for teams trying to cut down on meetings and adopt asynchronous communication to get the work done efficiently.

 Key features